PPM Logo

 d.
 Community Standards Board members will be appointed to a minimum term of one year and may be re-appointed for additional terms.

-5. The Director - SAGE or their designee may make temporary appointees from the groups listed in Section G (2) above, if there are not enough regular appointees available to comprise the Community Standards Board for a Student Conduct Review.
-All temporary appointees will participate in training session(s) conducted by SAGE prior to serving on a Student Conduct Review.
+4. Temporary Appointees.
+The Director – SAGE or their designee may make temporary appointees from the groups listed in Section F.2 above, if there are not enough regular appointees available to comprise the Community Standards Board for a Student Conduct Review.
+All temporary appointees will participate in training session(s) conducted by SAGE before serving on a Review.

-6. Based on availability, three members, including a Chair, will be selected and scheduled by the Review Coordinator for a Student Conduct Review conducted by the Community Standards Board.
-A Student Conduct Review facilitated by the Community Standards Board may not be held with less than three members, including the Chair.
+5. Panel Selection.
+Based on availability, three members, including a Chair, will be selected and scheduled by the Review Coordinator for a Student Conduct Review conducted by the Community Standards Board.
+A Student Conduct Review facilitated by the Community Standards Board may not be held with fewer than three members, including the Chair.

 a.
 The Community Standards Board will be composed of at least one Student and at least one faculty and/or staff member.